-Flow chart for raising safeguarding concerns about a child

 Purpose: To ensure correct procedure is followed with concerns and that concerns are escalated appropriately and to a correct outcome.

-Serious incident or recurrent episodes or inconsistent explanations
+Physical injury, neglect Serious incident or Disclosure or or emotional abuse recurrent episodes or allegation of incident inconsistent explanations abuse.

-Physical injury, neglect or emotional abuse incident

-Disclosure or allegation of abuse.

 Give reassurance, avoid leading questions and do not promise confidentiality.
 Concern reported using CPOMs or paper concern form if no access.
 Record the date, time, observations, what was said and who was present.
 If appropriate use a skin map to record visible injuries.
 The record must be made by the first person the child speaks to, as soon as possible after the event and the same day as the concern is raised.
 Safeguarding team reviews concern and makes a decision about next step.

-Decision made to monitor the concern.

-Consider an in school intervention

-Decision made to discuss the concern informally with the parents/carers.

-Gain consent from family and work in partnership to put in place early help intervention.
-Decision to refer the concern to Cornwall MARU

-DSL to ensure Child Protection file is UpToDate and keep accurate records that include rationale for decision making and actions.
-DSL to keep relevant staff up to date.
-Following feedback from MARU to work with the social worker.
-Continue to monitor and if reoccurrence then consider MARU referral.
+Gain consent from Decision made Consider an Decision to Decision made to family and work in to monitor the refer the in school discuss the concern partnership to put in concern to concern. informally with the intervention place early help Cornwall MARU parents/carers. intervention.
+DSL to ensure Child Protection file is UpToDate and keep accurate records MARU to make an that include rationale for decision making and actions.
+DSL to keep relevant assessment regarding staff up to date.
+Following feedback from MARU to work with the social next steps and inform worker.
+Continue to monitor and if reoccurrence then consider MARU DSL of outcome referral.

-MARU to make an assessment regarding next steps and inform DSL of outcome